Antananariwa/tracker-app/README.md

 Question:
-How to deal with the title defined here `      <ApiDataBox
+1. How to deal with the title defined here `      <ApiDataBox title="" loading={loading} error={error}
-        title=""
-        loading={loading}
-        error={error}
       >` should I remove it form the Box?
+2. Why EVERY time do I need to handele null value of variable here? `const latestPriceTitle = latestPriceData && metaData ? metaData.symbol + " Latest Price: $" + latestPriceData.close : "Current Price"`, it might be empty on the load or something.
+But this thing is static so how is it being reloaded.
+Does it reload when other dynamic parts are being updated?
+So when I have state or some async action does it render entire page with new values when one od dynamic elements is updated?
+Does it mean entire pages is being updated when Api call is returned?